Pierre Engvall clears waivers, leaving Islanders with options for his future

 Pierre Engvall cleared waivers on Monday and was reassigned to the Islanders’ AHL affiliate in Bridgeport.
-There are a few different options as to where this ultimately goes for the organization and the 28-year-old winger entering the second season of a seven-year, $21 million deal and signed to be a top-six forward.
+There are a few different options as to how this ultimately will go for the organization and the 28-year-old winger, who is entering the second season of a seven-year, $21 million deal and was signed to be a top-six forward.

 For now, $1.15 million of Engvall’s $3 million average annual value is buried.
-But having $1.85 million count against the $88 million salary cap ceiling for a player that’s not being used will hinder the Islanders’ ability to make in-season moves.
-Immediately, it means the Islanders have cap room for 22 players, one less than the NHL’s 23-man maximum.
+But having $1.85 million count against the $88 million salary cap ceiling for a player who’s not being used will hinder the Islanders’ ability to make in-season moves.
+Immediately, it means the Islanders have cap room for 22 players, one fewer than the NHL’s 23-man maximum.

-President/general manager Lou Lamoriello, discussing on Sunday the decision to place Engvall on waivers, indicated trading Engvall was certainly a possibility.
+President/general manager Lou Lamoriello, discussing on Sunday the decision to place Engvall on waivers, indicated that trading Engvall certainly is a possibility.
 Right now, that looks like a best-case scenario for both sides.

 Free-agent signees Anthony Duclair and Maxim Tsyplakov earned spots among the top-six forwards and Simon Holmstrom will start the season where Engvall finished last season, on third-line center Jean-Gabriel Pageau’s right wing along with Anders Lee.